On adaptive posterior concentration rates: Upper bounds in the white noise model via spike and slab priors

-The proof of Theorem \ref{th:WN:linf} is given in Section \ref{pr:thWNlinf}.
-It is based on a fine description of the asymptotic behaviour of the posterior distribution on the selected sets of coefficients $\theta_{j,k}$, of the form $S = \{ (j,k), \theta_{j,k} \neq 0\}$, {\it i.e.} we consider coefficients that are not equal to $0$ under the posterior distribution.
-Lemma \ref{lem:WN:Sc} in Section \ref{pr:thWNlinf} states that the posterior distribution is asymptotically neither forgetting non negligible coefficients $\theta_{j,k}^{0}$ nor selecting too small coefficients $\theta_{j,k}^{0}$ under $P_{\theta_0}^n$ with $\theta_0=(\theta_{j,k}^0)_{(j,k)\in \Lambda}$.
-As follows from the proof, if the prior density $g$ is positive and continuous on $\R$, then the conclusion of Theorem \ref{th:WN:linf} remains valid for every $L >0$ and the procedure is independent of both the smoothness $\beta$ and the radius $L$.
+The proof of Theorem~\ref{thWNlinf} is given in Section~\ref {prthWNlinf}.
+It is based on a fine description of the asymptotic behaviour of the posterior distribution on the selected sets of coefficients $\theta_{j,k}$, of the form $S = \{ (j,k), \theta_{j,k} \neq0\}$, that is, we consider coefficients that are not equal to $0$ under the posterior distribution.
+Lemma~\ref{lemWNSc} in Section~\ref{prthWNlinf} states that the posterior distribution is asymptotically neither forgetting nonnegligible coefficients $\theta _{j,k}^{0}$ nor selecting too small coefficients $\theta_{j,k}^{0}$ under $P_{\theta_0}^n$ with $\theta_0=(\theta_{j,k}^0)_{(j,k)\in \Lambda}$.
+As follows from the proof, if the prior density $g$ is positive and continuous on $\R$, then the conclusion of Theorem~\ref {thWNlinf} remains valid for every $L >0$ and the procedure is independent of both the smoothness $\beta$ and the radius~$L$.

-\begin{rem} Setting $\epsilon_n(\beta) = M (n/\log n)^{-\beta/(2\beta+1)}$, we have
+\begin{rem} Setting $\epsilon_n(\beta) = M (n/\log n)^{-\beta /(2\beta+1)}$, we have

-and according to Theorem \ref{th:lowerbound}, the best possible expectation of the posterior probability of complements on $\epsilon_n(\beta)$ neighbourhoods in $\ell_\infty$ is at most of polynomial order $n^{-B'}$ for some $B'>0.$ Thus, Theorem \ref{th:WN:linf} is sharp up to the constants $B'$ and $B.$ \end{rem}
+and according to Theorem~\ref{thlowerbound}, the best possible expectation of the posterior probability of complements on $\epsilon _n(\beta)$ neighbourhoods in $\ell_\infty$ is at most of polynomial order $n^{-B'}$ for some $B'>0$.
+Thus, Theorem~\ref{thWNlinf} is sharp up to the constants $B'$ and~$B$. \end{rem}

-\subsection{Adaptive posterior concentration rates under $L^2$ loss: block spike and slab prior}
+\subsection{Adaptive posterior concentration rates under $L^2$ loss: Block spike and slab prior}

-Theorem \ref{th:WN:linf} implies the existence of $\widetilde M>0$ such that
+Theorem~\ref{thWNlinf} implies the existence of $\widetilde M>0$ such that